-⚠ Delphix has announced the depreciation of support for Docker Compose with Hyperscale version 17.0.0.
+Delphix has announced the depreciation of support for Docker Compose with Hyperscale version 17.0.0.
 The January 2024 release starts a 12-month depreciation period for all supported versions on Docker Compose.
 All prior and current product versions will continue to be supported on Docker Compose until January 2025.
 It is highly recommended that new Hyperscale installations be performed on Kubernetes.

-- Host requirements (Docker compose)

-- Installation and setup (Docker compose)

-- Custom configuration

-- Upgrading the Hyperscale Compliance orchestrator (Docker compose)

-- How to generate a support bundle (Docker compose)

-- Managing the storage space

-- Migrating to Kubernetes
+- Host requirements (Docker compose) (see page 75) - Installation and setup (Docker compose) (see page 76) - Custom configuration (see page 94) - Upgrading the Hyperscale Compliance orchestrator (Docker compose) (see page 95) - How to generate a support bundle (Docker compose) (see page 98) - Managing the storage space (see page 100)